realkarimsaleh/HomeLab-Chronicles/Setup-Guides/Networking/Debranding-Linksys-SPNMX42/Debranding-Linksys-SPNMX42.md

 ## Additional Resources

 - [ISPreview Guide on Debranding Linksys MX4200](https://www.ispreview.co.uk/talk/threads/how-to-debrand-a-linksys-mx4200-v1.39281/): Detailed user discussions on debranding the MX4200.
-- [Community Fibre WHW03CFv2 Guide on GitHub](https://github.com/ishi0/Community-Fibre-WHW03CFv2/wiki): Community-led guide with additional details on firmware flashing and troubleshooting.
+- [Community Fibre WHW03CFv2 Guide on GitHub](https://github.com/ishi0/Community-Fibre-WHW03CFv2/wiki): Guide by [@ishi0](https://github.com/ishi0) with additional details on firmware flashing and troubleshooting.

 By following either of these methods, you can successfully debrand your Community Fibre router and unlock additional configuration options.